mattmaynes2/aria/reports/final/3-Technical/5-Design/08-PublicAPI/01-IPC.md

 three control parameters.
 The range of a data type can be controlled with a maximum (`max`) and minimum value (`min`).
 Some data types that do have a range of values should only increment in a specific sequence which can be controlled by the `step` parameter.
 The step of a value is the distance between two allowed values in a continuous range.
-It is a requirements that the step value is always a positive value and that the maximum value is greater than the minimum.
+It is a requirement that the step value is always a positive value and that the maximum value is greater than or equal to the minimum.

 It should be noted that not all data types use these parameters.
 Some data types have pre-determined ranges or step values which are described for each data type below.